Search Our Site

 Donald Watson, FAIA, and Michele Adams, PE.
-Design for Flooding: Architecture, Landscape, and Urban Design for Resilience to Climate Change (John Wiley & Sons, 2011, 298 pps, $85) is an extraordinarily useful and well-written book for anyone interested in water patterns and water management in a changing world.
+Design for Flooding: Architecture, Landscape, and Urban Design for Resilience to Climate Change (John Wiley & Sons, 2011, 298 pps) is an extraordinarily useful and well-written book for anyone interested in water patterns and water management in a changing world.
 The subtitle accurately indicates that the book is especially for architects, planners, landscapers, engineers, and others who work on water management in a time of climate change.
 But it is also a fascinating read and "look" (the illustrations are fabulous) for any person curious about water and land development.
 The book is unusual in stating in plain language the planetary importance of water, and then scoping down from the stratospheric view to different levels of exposition, down to the details of climate change and water-management design.
 Don Watson, a Connecticut resident and member of Rivers Alliance (we are proud to say), is former chair of the Yale School of Architecture Environmental Design Program, and former professor and dean of the School of Architecture at Rensselaer Polytechnic Institute.
 Michele Adams, a water resources engineer, is founder of Meliora Environmental Design in Pennsylvania.

 Mathias Collins, Kevin Lucey, Beth Lambert, Jon Kachmar, James Turek, Eric Hutchins, Tim Purinton, and David Neils of the NOAA Restoration Center, New Hampshire Coastal Program, Massachusetts Riverways Program, Maine Coastal Program, and the New Hampshire Department of Environmental Services.
 Stream Barrier Removal Monitoring Guide, available for download at http://gulfofmaine.org/streambarrierremoval.
 The guide provides a framework of critical monitoring parameters for use at dam and culvert removal sites in the Gulf of Maine watershed.
 When analyzed collectively, the eight parameters will allow restoration practitioners to document the physical, chemical, and biological effects of stream barrier removal.
 The guide is based on the input of more than 70 scientists, natural resource managers, engineers, consultants, and staff from non-governmental organizations in Massachusetts, Maine, New Hampshire, New Brunswick, and Nova Scotia.
 Final review was sought from experts in barrier removal monitoring from outside the Gulf of Maine region.